Team wijdekerk

 I am René Wichers and I live in Overijssel.
 I'm an engineer and I work with high voltage installations.
 I have nearly finished my study to become a 'theologian by hobby': I am studying at the baptist seminary at the track called 'sprekersroute'.
 I speak in churches sometimes and I do bible studies.
 I'm dreaming of a church where we know God hugs us, where we hug each other and where we talk with each other in love and respect.

-Rosanne Veldwijk
+Rosanne Wijnsma.jpg

 Rosanne Wijnsma